NativeScript/docs/content/ui/animations.md

 ---
 <!-- TODO: SB+Preview with Animation class example -->

-One of the ways to improve the attractiveness of your application is by adding animations.
-NativeScript exposes a simple and easy, but powerful enough API to allow animating almost every native component in your application.
+NativeScript exposes a simple yet powerful API to allow animating almost every native component in your app.
+The singular API allows you to animate both iOS and Android the same way.
+You always have the discretion to use platform animations directly where desired but let's look at how comprehensive this simple API is as it is well suited for a large majority of commonly desired animations.

-For your convenience, we expose two ways of creating animations:
+For your convenience, there are two popular ways of creating animations:

-- [Declarative](#animating-ui-componentsviews-with-css-in-nativescript) - you will use the easy and familiar CSS3 animations API
+- [Declarative](#animating-ui-componentsviews-with-css-in-nativescript) - easy and familiar CSS3 animations API
 - [Imperative](#animating-ui-componentsviews-with-code-in-nativescript) - take full control of any animation by calling animation methods directly with code

-This article demonstrates the different CSS animations available in NativeScript.

-## Animating UI components(views) with CSS
+## Declarative: Animating UI components with CSS

-CSS animations are based on the simple and easy to use [CSS3 animations API](http://www.w3schools.com/css/css3_animations.asp) standard.
+CSS animations are based on the [CSS3 animations API](http://www.w3schools.com/css/css3_animations.asp) standard.
 You can use them to animate almost every native view without even having to know JavaScript.
 You can use multiple frames and change the animation direction.
-Finally, with CSS animations, you can separate the animation code from your application logic.
+With CSS animations, you can separate the animation code from your app logic if desired.

 CSS animations consist of two components: a style describing the CSS animation and a set of keyframes that indicate the start and end states of the animation's style, as well as possible intermediate waypoints.

 Add animation with `@keyframes` in CSS as follows: